Courts & Criminal Justice

 Warning: Self-represented litigants are held to the same standards as attorneys admitted to the bar of the Commonwealth of Pennsylvania.
 Representing yourself does not exempt you from understanding and following statewide and local Rules of Court.

-The Self-Help Center is on the first floor of the York County Judicial Center, 45 N. George Street in York City.
+The Self-Help Center is on the fourth floor of the York County Judicial Center, 45 N. George Street in York City.
 It is located directly to the left after passing through security at the main doors.

 New hours are Monday through Thursday, 9 a.m. -12:30 p.m., and 1:30 p.m. until 3:00 p.m. & Fridays 9:00 A.M. to NOON.